danielk333/rain/docs/messages.md

 Messages are the packets of information exchanged between servers and clients.
 These messages are in JSON format and have been given defined fields:

-- `sender`: the IP address of the message sender, to allow identification
+- `sender-name`: the name of the sender, as taken from the name its public key is stored in
-- `date`: the date this message was formed
+- `sender-key`: the sender's public key, extracted from the established connection
-- `time`: the time this message was formed
+- `datetime`: the date and time this message was formed, including timezone offset.
+This is in ISO 8601 format
 - `action`: whether this message relates to a `GET`, `SET` or `SUB` request
 - `name`: the name(s) of the requested parameter(s)
 - `data`: any data value, such as parameter values (for responses) or additional request information